leewinder/ng2-dynamic-dialog/README.md

 ## Change Log

+### 1.1.1
+* Bug fix: Made sure the lock state was correctly set when an instant lock was triggered

 ### 1.1.0
 * The dialogs lock/unlock function now takes a boolean to indicate whether a lock should be instant or via a transition